Smnrgcl/my-connect-four/README.md

 # My Connect Four Game

+## Installation

+To set up the project on your local machine, follow the steps below:

+1. Download the project files to your computer.
+2. Navigate to the project directory in your terminal or command prompt.
+3. Use the following command to install the necessary dependencies:

+    ```bash
+    npm install
+    ```

+4. In the project directory, start the application by using the following command:

+    ```bash
+    npm start
+    ```

+After following these steps, your application should be up and running

 ## Project Description

 This project simulates the board game "Connect Four" in a digital format through a web application.
 The user interface of the game consists of three main pages: Game Creation Screen, Game Screen, and List of Games Screen.